viebel/klipse/README.md

 Here is an [interactive guide](https://book.klipse.tech/) of the klipse snippets.

-If you want to host the javascript tag from your own server, see [Host Klipse locally](README.md#host-klipse-locally).
+If you want to host the javascript tag from your own server, see [host-klipse-locally]().

-If you want to use an older version of Klipse, see [Use older versions](README.md#use-older-versions).
+If you want to use an older version of Klipse, see [use-older-versions]().

 ## javascript